MicrosoftDocs/cpp-docs/docs/cpp/left-shift-and-right-shift-operators-input-and-output.md

 ```

 ## Shifts and Promotions
  The expressions on both sides of a shift operator must be integral types.
-Integral promotions are performed according to the rules described in [Integral Promotions](../misc/integral-promotions.md).
+Integral promotions are performed according to the rules described in [Standard Conversions](standard-conversions.md).
 The type of the result is the same as the type of the promoted `shift-expression`.

  In the following example, a variable of type `char` is promoted to an `int`.